mesosphere/konvoy-image-builder/README.md

 - `ansible`: contains the ansible playbooks, roles, and default variables
 - `images`: contains image definitions for supported platforms.
 Presently, we provide AMI image definitions and generic image definitions.
 Generic image definitions are useful for preprovisioned infrastructure
-- `overrides`: contains variable overrides for nvidia and fips.
+- `overrides`: contains variable overrides for Nvidia and FIPS.
 Unless adding an overlay feature, these files can safely be ignored.

 ## Quickstart